plainC/wondermacros/docs/objects.md

 repeated in each method.
 The object in all methods including constructor and destructor can be accessed in `self`.
 A method of an object can be called using `W_CALL` or `W_CALL_VOID`.

+### How to declare and create an object

+An object of class `Point` is declared `struct Point* a;`, for instance.
+If you prefer to avoid writting `struct` each time, define `USE_T_TYPE_SUFFIX` macro before including `<wondermacros/x/forward_declare.h>`.
+It will declare a type `Point_t` which can be used instead.

+To create an object use `W_NEW` macro.
+It will take the class name as the first argument.
+All, or just selected, public and read-only properties can be initialized with `W_NEW`.
+For example, `W_NEW(Point, .x=3, .y=8)` creates a `Point` object where properties x and y are set.
+If some of the properties are not initialized, they are set to zero.

 ### How to call methods of an object

 Let's now put it all together and provide a test program.
 We will also implement `ColoredPoint3D` in a similar way.